DNXLabs/cf-aws-costs/README.md

 Common issues:

 1. **No notifications received**:
-   - Check that the Slack webhook URL is correct
+   - Check that the webhook URL is correct (Slack or Teams)
    - Verify the Lambda execution role has proper permissions
    - Check Lambda CloudWatch logs for errors